Chita, Aichi

 Chita (知多市, Chita-shi) is a city in Aichi Prefecture, Japan.
 As of 1 October 2019, the city had an estimated population of 83,891 in 35,798 households, and a population density of 1,828 persons per km^{2}.
 The total area of the city is 45.90 sqkm.

 Geography

 Chita is located in northwestern Chita Peninsula in southern Aichi Prefecture, at the head of the Chita Peninsula with an altitude of 50–70 m above sea level.
 It is bordered by Ise Bay to the east.

 Climate

 The city has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Chita is 15.5 °C. The average annual rainfall is 1638 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 27.5 °C, and lowest in January, at around 4.4 °C.

 Demographics

-Per Japanese census data, the population of Chita has been increasing steadily over the past 70 years.
+Per Japanese census data, the population of Chita steadily grew for 70 years until 2015, when it began to decline.